Research, Training, & Education

 Minnesota Child Welfare Training Academy (MNCWTA)

-The Minnesota Child Welfare Training Academy (CWTA) provides comprehensive training across the continuum of child welfare service delivery.
-Learners at the CWTA include tribal, county, and some private agency child welfare professionals.
-Training is delivered online and in person through four regional hubs and a centralized training facility.
+The Minnesota Child Welfare Training Academy (MNCWTA) provides comprehensive training across the continuum of child welfare service delivery.
+Learners at the MNCWTA include tribal, county, and some private agency child welfare professionals.
+Training is delivered online and in-person through four regional hubs and a centralized training facility.